PHACDataHub/django-shiny/terraform/README.md

 ## Destroying Project Resources

-Due to limitations of Terraform and the GCP API, some resources will need to untracked before running `terrafrom destroy`.
+~~Due to limitations of Terraform and the GCP API, some resources will need to untracked before running `terrafrom destroy`.~~

-Thus, the recommended method to destory project resources is by running:
+~~Thus, the recommended method to destory project resources is by running:~~

 ```
 bash gcp-destroy.sh
 ```

+As of August 13, 2024, running `terraform destroy` works completely without needing to run the above script.

 Note, this only destroys the resources initially created by `terrafrom apply`.
 Thus, the project resources created during the initial setup will remain (i.e. does not undo `bash gcp-setup.sh`).